JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_local_Flegrei.md

 julia>   depth           = depth[ind];
 julia>   Vs              = Vs[ind];
 ```
-Also, nodes are irregular, hence we create a 3D lat,long regular grid from UTM - measurements are all in the same time zone:
+Also, nodes are irregular, hence we create a 3D regular UTM:

 ```julia
 julia>  l                = length(WE);